oliverklee/ext-seminars/Documentation/Reference/SetupCommonForFront-endPlug-inAndBack-endModuleInPlugintxSeminars/Index.rst

    Description
-         comma-separated list of field names from seminars that should be mentioned in the notification e-mail to the organizers (in the “seminardata” section)allowed values are in: uid, event\_type, title, subtitle, titleanddate, date, time, accreditation\_number,
+         comma-separated list of field names from seminars that should be mentioned in the notification email to the organizers (in the “seminardata” section)allowed values are in: uid, event\_type, title, subtitle, titleanddate, date, time, accreditation\_number,
          credit\_points, room, place, speakers, price\_regular,